 Repainting Painted Wood Furniture

 In conclusion, yes you can paint over painted furniture at your own discretion.
 There are times where using a paint stripper may be beneficial when repainting painted furniture.
-Often it depends on what paint is already on the piece.
+Often it depends on what paint is already on the piece, so when possible, know your products.
 Keep in mind that your paint will only stick to the paint that is on the furniture.
 If the existing paint is peeling and chipping off you may need to remove it before repainting.
 Repainting painted furniture can be great to change your furniture as your decor changes.
 This repainted painted table is ready to head back home again.

 You can also see how I set up, staged and photographed this table in a post with time-lapse video here: How to Photograph Furniture